Current studies include:

-Nikhil Wagle, MD, a medical oncologist at Dana-Farber and a scientist at the Broad Institute, to examine genetic changes in very young women using blood and tumor samples collected through the cohort.
+Nikhil Wagle, MD, a medical oncologist at Dana-Farber and a scientist at the Broad Institute, to examine genetic changes in very young patients using blood and tumor samples collected through the cohort.
 Through

 of potential targets for tailored prevention and treatment strategies.

-Improving Surgical Decision-Making in Young Women with Breast Cancer
+Improving Surgical Decision-Making in Young Adults with Breast Cancer

 perspective.
-Dr. Rosenberg is conducting in-person interviews with young women prior to surgery as well as focus groups with breast cancer survivors about their surgical decision and experience.
+Dr. Rosenberg is conducting in-person interviews with young patients prior to surgery as well as focus groups with breast cancer survivors about their surgical decision and experience.

 Additionally, she is interviewing surgical oncologists, plastic surgeons, and medical and radiation oncologists about their experiences and how they communicate with breast cancer patients about local therapy decisions.
 Collectively, results from this

-qualitative assessment will inform a future phase of the research involving the design and development of a decision aid to help women make informed choices about their breast cancer surgery.
+qualitative assessment will inform a future phase of the research involving the design and development of a decision aid to help young adults make informed choices about their breast cancer surgery.